lencap/vm/README.md

 - Document the code a little better
 - Say more about the networking of these VMs.
 Like other similiar utilities, it sets NIC1 as NAT type for communicating out and NIC2 as Host-Only to communicate with each other.
 - Explain that specially packaged OVAs are required.
 See `vm imgpack` for how to create them, etc
+- List shoulw display OS type and version

 ## Provissioning VMs
 The `vm prov` command provisions VMs automatically based on a simple configuration file.
 This is the Vagrant similarity.

-You can create as sample config, skeleton file by running `vm prov c`.
-This default config file name is `vm.conf`, which you can leave named as is, read it, edit accordingly, then provision the content with `vm prov`.
+You can create as sample skeleton config file by running `vm prov c`.
+This default file will be named `vm.conf`, which the `vm prov` command will read and follow to provision things accordingly.

-Alternatively, you can rename the file as you wish, to have multiple of these provisioning config files in your repo.
-To provision them run `vm prov myprov.conf`, and so on.
+Alternatively, you can rename the file as you wish, to have multiple of these provisioning config files in your repo, which you can then provision as `vm prov myprov.conf`, and so on.

 ## Prerequisites
 Tested on macOS v10.15.3 with VirtualBox v6.1.2